filmakarov/erc721-lockable/README.md

 - **No collateral rentals of NFTs** Borrow NFT for a fee, without a need for huge collateral.
 You can use NFT, but not transfer it, so the lender is safe.
 The borrowing service contract automatically transfers NFT back to the lender as soon as the borrowing period expires.
 - **Primary sales** Mint NFT for only the part of the price and pay the rest when you are satisfied with how the collection evolves.
 - **Secondary sales** Buy and sell your NFT by installments.
 Buyer gets locked NFT and immediately starts using it.
 At the same time he/she is not able to sell the NFT until all the installments are paid.
 If full payment is not received, NFT goes back to the seller together with a fee.
 - **S is for Safety** Use your exclusive blue chip NFTs safely and conveniently.
 The most convenient way to use NFT is together with MetaMask.
 However, MetaMask is vulnerable to various bugs and attacks.
-With `ERC721s` you can lock your NFT and declare your safe cold wallet as an unlocker.
+With `Lockable` extension you can lock your NFT and declare your safe cold wallet as an unlocker.
 Thus, you can still keep your NFT on MetaMask and use it conveniently.
 Even if a hacker gets access to your MetaMask, they won’t be able to transfer your NFT without access to the cold wallet.
-That’s what makes `ERC721s` safe.
+That’s what makes `Lockable` NFTs safe.
 This use case is also [described](https://github.com/OwlOfMoistness/erc721-lock-registry) by OwlOfMoistness.
 - **Metaverse ready** Locking NFT tickets can be useful during huge Metaverse events.
 That will prevent users, who already logged in with an NFT, from selling it or transferring it to another user.
 Thus we avoid double usage of one ticket.
 - **Non-custodial staking** Using locking of NFTs for the staking protocols that do not transfer your NFT from your wallet to the staking contract is thoroughly described [here](https://github.com/OwlOfMoistness/erc721-lock-registry) and [here](https://github.com/samurisenft/erc721nes-contracts).
 However, my approach to this is a little bit different.
 I think staking should be done in one place only like you can not deposit money in two bank accounts simultaneously.
 Another approach to the same concept is using locking to provide proof of HODL.
 You can lock your NFTs from selling as a manifestation of loyalty to the community and start earning rewards for that.
 It is better version of the rewards mechanism, that was originally introduced by [The Hashmasks](https://www.thehashmasks.com/nct) and their $NCT token.
 - **Safe and convenient co-ownership and co-usage** Extension of safe co-ownership and co-usage.
 For example, you want to purchase an expensive NFT asset together with friends, but it is not handy to use it with multisig, so you can safely rotate and use it between wallets.
 The NFT will be stored on one of the co-owners' wallet and he will be able to use it in any way (except transfers) without requiring multi-approval.
 Transfers will require multi-approval.

-I'm sure that there will be more of use cases introduced as soon as the community starts to explore `ERC721s`.
+I'm sure that there will be more of use cases introduced as soon as the community starts to explore `Lockable` NFTs.

 ## Backwards Compatibility
-A great number of legacy collections have been launched before `ERC721s`.
-So, there is obviously a need for a backward compatibility solution to allow holders of existing blue-chip collections to enjoy services based on `ERC721s` locking feature.
+A great number of legacy collections have been launched before `Lockable` extension.
+So, there is obviously a need for a backward compatibility solution to allow holders of existing blue-chip collections to enjoy services based on `Lockable` locking feature.
 Our approach is that such a solution should be based on the concept of Wrapping.
 Blue-chip collection admins set up a wrapping contract (that aside from locking can implement permits for gasless listings or on-chain royalties) and manage it, so the source of trust for holders does not change.

-## Reference Implementation
+## Reference Implementations
-`ERC721S.sol` contains the implementation of the standard itself.
-This exact implementation of the `ERC721S` standard provided in the repo is based on the [Solmate](https://github.com/Rari-Capital/solmate/tree/main/src) library.
-It also features [ERC721a](https://www.erc721a.org/)-like gas-efficient batch minting.
-However, any implementation of the original `ERC721` standard can be supplemented with the aforementioned mapping and functions.
+Any implementation of the original `ERC721` standard can be used with `Lockable` extension.
+In this repo there are three extension implementations: for the standard `ERC721` by OpenZeppelin, for the `ERC721A` by Chiru Labs, and for `ERC721S`, that is my own custom `ERC721` implementaation.

-`ERC721SPermits.sol` is the extentded implementation that features `EIP26212`-like signature verification for the "approval" and "approval for all" procedures.
+`ERC721SLockablePermittable.sol` and `ERC721OZLockablePermittable.sol` are the extended implementations that feature `EIP26212`-like signature verification for the "approval" and "approval for all" procedures.
 The usage of `EIP26212`-like permits allows for better UX when used with actual service contracts and is highly recommended.

-`MockNFT.sol` is the mock implementation for the NFT based on `ERC721S`.
-It is used for tests and can be used as reference.
+`mocks` folder contain the mock implementations of the `Lockable` NFT smart contracts for different `ERC721` implementations.
+Used for tests and can be used as reference.

 `MockLockerContract.sol` contains reference implementation of different flows to lock and unlock NFTs by the service smart-contracts, like Rentals service smart-contract.